9 Heart-Shaped Islands and Lakes Around the World

 Get a look at these stunning heart-shaped destinations made by Mother Nature.

 Heart Reef—Queensland, Australia

 Located in the Great Barrier Reef of the Whitsundays, Heart Reef is 55 feet in diameter and one of nature’s best mysteries.
 The coral formed into the shape of a heart by itself over time and was discovered in 1975 by a pilot.
 Unfortunately, swimming, snorkeling, and diving is prohibited on the island.
 The only way to see this lovely view is by plane or helicopter.
 It isn’t a surprise that a lot of those flights turn into in-air proposals!
-Check out more of the most photogenic beaches in the world.

 Also referred to as “Lover’s Island” and “the Island of Love,” Galesnjak Island’s shape was first discovered in the 19th century by one of Napoleon’s cartographers.
 Its isolated location in the Pasman channel of the Adriatic offers privacy and silence for those seeking relaxation and romance.
 Since the island is privately owned and uninhabited, there are no amenities or man-made structures.
 The island only consists of wild plants and trees making for a true getaway for those who truly want to feel like part of nature.
 If you think the water around Lover’s Island is blue, check out the beaches with the clearest water in the world.

 Lake Ouler is located in Wicklow Mountains National Park and it’s definitely a sight to see.
 That is, as long as you can hike the challenging 33rd highest mountain in Ireland.
 The lake’s creation dates back to the Ice Age, when it was formed by glaciers and now sits on the side of the Tonelagee Mountain.
 Tonelagee stands at an altitude of 2,680 feet.
 And no matter the time of year, these are the beaches with the warmest waters in the world.